 Dispatch will inform the Administrator, Operations Foreman, Police Department, and the school to inform the school officials.

 The driver must account for all students by writing on the bus accident report name and seating location as soon as possible to maintain positive control of all students involved in the incident or accident.
 Instruct the students not to change seats.

+After hours field trip, you must call the Operation Foreman first, if no contact, call the shop foreman, if not contact call the head Dispatcher.
+Last resource calls the BISD police.

 ACCIDENT INVESTIGATION & DISCIPLINARY PROCEDURES